Learning

 Ambrose, Susan A., Michael W. Bridges, Michele DiPietro, Marsha C. Lovett, and Marie K. Norman.
 How Learning Works: Seven Research-Based Principles for Smart Teaching.
 San Francisco: John Wiley & Sons, 2010.

-Learning is a process that leads to change, which occurs as a result of experience and increases the potential for improved performance and future learning.
+Learning is a process that leads to change.
+It occurs as a result of experience and increases the potential for improved performance and future learning.

 Aspects: